fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Oct 26
 {% include alert.html class='danger' title='DUE: Ad research reports' text="
-Bring to class your ~800-word visual essays on your ad research, and we'll pool our collective knowledge to develop a bigger picture about selling food in ABQ.
+Bring to class your ~800-word visual essays on your ad research.
+Be prepared to discuss some of the interesting features of your ads and your analysis.
 "%}